bas-suckling/chat-prototype/README.md

 Authentication is handled using Authenticare, though the chat functionality doesn't currently require authentication as I haven't had time to finish it yet.

-I suggest you naviate to <a>https://shhh-chat-app.heroku.com/#/chat</a> if you want to see the chatting in action.
+I suggest you naviate to <a>https://shhh-chat-app.heroku.com/#/chat</a> if you want to play with the chat functionality.

 Open the app in two browsers and encrypt your messages using a shared secret key.